JoemeisterXL/JoemeisterXL/README.md

+**Yoo!** 👋

+I'm **Kophax**, I love Programming and I also love sports like Handball.

+Mostly private Repositories because im still a noob so I want to learn it then I put some more Projects in here

 ****About Me****

 I'm a coder, currently working on long and hard projects in my spare time.
 My interests span across various programming languages and technologies.
 I love to learn new things